huijing/huijing.github.io/_posts/2019-12-15-conference-season-2019.md

 We weren't given much guidance on how to do things so it ended up being a conversation between the 3 of us about CSS, the standards bodies, browsers and specifications.
 Things we would have chatted about even without an audience.

-Personally, I can't wait to share [Jeremy Keith](https://adactio.com/)'s closing keynote when the video gets released, because it was just so damn good.
+Personally, I can't wait to share [Jeremy Keith](https://adactio.com/)'s closing keynote when the video gets released, because it was just so damn good. *Update: [here it is](https://youtu.be/LrWsjbaeahA).*

 I genuinely appreciated having a lot of content centred around browser technologies and web standards, because it offers a perspective different from what day-to-day web developers encounter, and don't we all need more perspective?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/22ejQuAmZqo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## <span class="emoji" role="img" tabindex="0" aria-label="The Netherlands">&#x1F1F3;&#x1F1F1;</span> @ Fronteers 2019